/track/v2/projects/{projectToken}

 IP-based rate limits

-The Tracking API enforces IP-based rate limiting to protect your project infrastructure and prevent data quality issues from integration errors.
+The Tracking API enforces IP-based rate limiting to protect your project infrastructure and prevent data quality issues caused by integration errors.

 Default rate limit: 6,000 HTTP requests per minute per IP address (100 requests per second per IP).